Chocolate Cake Mix Cookies

 Instructions

-• Preheat oven to 350ºF and prep a cookie sheet with parchment paper.
+• Preheat oven to 350F and prep a cookie sheet with parchment paper.

 • In a large mixing bowl add cake mix, oil, eggs, vanilla and mix by hand with a spatula.
 It should be well blended in about 30-60 seconds.

-• Drop dough balls of cookie dough, with 1 ½ tablespoon scoop, on prepared baking sheet, leaving a couple of inches between to make sure they do not touch.
+• Drop dough balls of cookie dough, with 1 ½ tablespoon scoop, on prepared baking sheet.
+Be sure to leave a couple of inches between to make sure they do not touch when they spread.

-• Bake for about 9 minutes to keep the cookies chewy.
+• Bake for about 9 minutes for chewy chocolate cookies.

-• Remove baked cookies from the oven and add a few eyeballs to each one right away.
-Transfer to a wire rack to let cookies cool fully.
+• Remove baked cookies from the oven and carefully add a few eyeballs to each one right away.
+We like to incorporate both small and large eyeballs, but you can use whatever you have on hand.

 Notes

-• Lightly press theeyeballs to make sure they stay in the cookies, when they are fresh out of the oven!
+• Eyeball Trick: Lightly press the eyeballs to make sure they stay in the cookies, when they are fresh out of the oven!

 Nutrition